Good afternoon and welcome to the podcast of Lotus Eaters episode 1276.

 Yeah.

-The current MI5 uh the head of MI5, he said that China was carrying out quote large-scale espionage, and it was it he they are the biggest state-based threat to the country's economic security.
+The current MI5, the head of MI5, he said that China was carrying out, quote, large-scale espionage.

 When it comes to China, the UK needs to defend itself resolutely against threats.

-That's the current head of MI5 saying that.
+It's the current head of MI5 saying that.

-So they couldn't find a ways.
+So they shouldn't find their ways.

-Um nothing we can do, Chief.
+There's nothing we can do, Chief.

-Yeah, th the here's the thing about the CPS.
+Yeah, here's the thing about the CPS.

 The CPS argued to Parliament, I believe, that they'd gotten to 95% of the level of proof needed to carry the case through through the witnesses that they had.

-And so the question for parliamentarians was why didn't you get other witnesses from outside government to get you past that 5%?
+And so the question for parliamentarians was, why didn't you get other witnesses from outside government to get you past that 5%?

 And there was some kind of mealy-mouth response.

-So the level of infiltration I mean what this suggests is that there is something to be investigated here about the level of infiltration.
+So the level of infiltration, I mean, what this suggests is that there is something to be investigated here about the level of infiltration.

 Absolutely.